Alien Nation (film): Set design and filming

 As scripted by writer Rockne S. O'Bannon, Alien Nation was originally called, Future Tense.
-The film took some of its concept from the TV series In the Heat of the Night, with science fiction elements integrated in the plot.
+The film took some of its concept from the film In the Heat of the Night, with science fiction elements integrated in the plot.
 During production, the film had a working title called, Outer Heat, which essentially was an amalgam of In the Heat of the Night and a 1960s science fiction TV series, The Outer Limits.
 Jack Collis emphasized that the film was not a "space epic" but more of an action film.
 He admitted, "We did build a spaceship, but it's a simple thing that you see on a TV monitor describing the landing of the aliens several years ago, before they became assimilated into our society.
 It gives us a background but not a lot of detail, ..."
 Collis noted that the film was even "reminiscent of the work I did in Cocoon."
 An earlier draft of the film was actually written by director James Cameron in 1987, but his name however, was not credited in the final cut of the film.
 One conceit of the script was that immigrations officials ran out of names for the 300,000 aliens, and began to name them after familiar appellations of the past.
 Actor Mandy Patinkin's original name for his character was set to be George Jetson.
 However, three days before the start of shooting, Hanna-Barbera wouldn't allow the name to be used.
 Expressing his disappointment, Patinkin said, "I assumed that the name of the character I agreed to play was George Jetson.
 And I was pretty pissed off that there was a screw-up and that the name couldn't be used."
 He went on to say, "I thought it made a tremendous difference to the piece that the guy's name was George Jetson because it gave a cartoon feeling, an innocence that was important to the movie's whole idea.
 It's a great loss to the piece that we couldn't recover, a great misfortune that couldn't be solved.
 It would have helped a lot."
 In reference to the cartoon character, the producers would leave in the name "George" as a substitute.
 Patinkin added, "Everything in the script is Jetson, everything on the makeup is labeled Jetson, we always refer to him as Jetson.
 Not even George, but Jetson.
 So in our minds, he's George Jetson.
 So as far as I'm concerned, anybody who sees the movie, they're watching George Jetson no matter what the hell they call him."
 To understand his role of being a police officer, Patinkin spent two weeks hanging out with the New York City Police Department.
 He took their training course, joined them on patrol, and spent time with them at the firing range.
 Commenting on the character development of Francisco, he said "It's one of the better jobs that people from his race have acquired.
 He feels very proud of the fact that he's able to be a cop."
 In 2013, when asked about his role in the film, Caan initially replied, "Why would you bring up that?" before stating, "Yeah, well, I don't know.
 I don't have too many ...
 [Hesitates.]
 I mean, I loved Mandy Patinkin.
 Mandy was a riot.
 But ...
 I don't know.
 It was a lot of silly stuff, creatively.
 And we had this English director who I wasn't really that fond of.
 I mean, nice guy, but ... it was just one of those things where, you know, you don't quit, you get through it.
 It certainly wasn't one of ...
 I wouldn't write it down as one of my favorite movies.
 But it was pretty popular."